Vyral/tammie-packard/_posts/2019-09-08-why-its-critical-for-homebuyers-to-get-pre-approved.md

 In this case, the buyer might get very excited about making an offer on a home only to discover that they don’t even qualify to buy it.
 When this happens, everyone involved in the situation is impacted, including the listing agent.&nbsp;

 If you have any further mortgage questions and you’d like to get in touch with Karen, you can give her a call at (407) 645-6360 or email her at [Kjohnson@waterstonemortgage.com](mailto:Kjohnson@waterstonemortgage.com).

+And, as always, if you'd like to speak to me about any of your other real estate needs, feel free to reach out.
+I look forward to hearing from you soon.